GDS2005/django-crud/README.md

 pip install django
 ```

 2. Create a new project.
-Remplece "myproject" with your project name.
-Usually use Uppercase at the start of every string like "BookStore"
+Replace "myproject" with your project name.
+It's common to use uppercase letters at the start of each word, such as "BookStore"
 ```bash
 python -m django startproject myproject
 ```

-3. Enter to the folder project
+3. Enter the project folder
 ```bash
 cd myproject
 ```

 4. Install Virtualenv.
 Virtualenv allows you to create isolated Python environments.
-This is particularly useful for managing dependencies and avoiding conflicts between packages used in different projects.
+This is especially useful for managing dependencies and avoiding conflicts between packages used in different projects.
 ```bash
 pip install virtualenv
 ```

-5. Create a Virtual Enviroment.
-Change "myenv" for the name of your Virtual Enviroment; I usually use the name "venv".
+5. Create a Virtual Environment.
+Replace "myenv" with the name of your virtual environment.
+I usually use the name "venv"
 ```bash
 python3 -m venv myenv
 ```

-6. Activate the Virtual Enviroment.
-This depends of your Operative System.
+6. Activate the Virtual Environment.
+This depends on your operating system.
 - Windows:
 ```bash
 venv\Scripts\activate